-Here too, we see a very strong positive relationship between education subsidy and learning skills for reading and mathematics, both, again, significant at the 1% level of confidence.
-The key policy takeaway from this evidence is that education subsidies, which we treat as merit subsidies, are indeed very important in determining the level of education consumption as well as actual learning outcomes.
+Here too we see a very strong positive relationship between education subsidy and learning skills for reading and mathematics, both again significant at the 1% level of confidence.
+The key policy take away from this evidence is that education subsidies, which we treat as merit subsidies, are indeed very important in determining the level of education consumption as well as actual learning outcomes.

-Health services: Next, we test the relationship between per capita subsidy in consumption of health services and health outcomes, that is, the linear regression line between per capita health subsidy and infant mortality rate (IMR) in Figure 6a (p 57) and that between health subsidy and life expectancy in Figure 6b (p 57).
-Both indicators of health outcome are seen to have a very strong relationship with per capita healthcare subsidy significant at the 1% level of confidence.
+Next, we test the relationship between per capita subsidy in consumption of health services and health outcomes, i.e., the linear regression line between per capita health subsidy and Infant Mortality Rate (IMR) in Figure 6a and that between health subsidy and life expectancy in Figure 6b.
+Both indicators of health outcome are seen to have a very strong relationship with per capita health care subsidy significant at the 1% level of confidence.